hafssalimama-alt/swedish-road-safety-dashboard/README.md

 Sweden's **Vision Zero** policy, launched in 1997, aims to eliminate all road fatalities and serious injuries.
 This dashboard tracks progress toward that goal using official government statistics, making the data accessible and interactive for anyone interested in road safety trends.

-This project was developed alongside crash safety research at **Chalmers University of Technology**, where I work with large-scale accident datasets to study injury severity and road safety outcomes.
+This personal project was inspired by my internship at **Chalmers University of Technology**, where I work with large-scale accident datasets to study injury severity and road safety outcomes.
+I built this dashboard independently to apply those skills to Swedish national data and make road safety trends accessible to everyone.

 ---